pepprseed/svgdatashapes/README.md

 It has no package dependencies, and can work nicely in frameworks such as Flask and Bootstrap.
 No javascript, CSS, DOM, or SVG knowledge is required.

-Produce many types of bargraphs, lineplots, curves, bands, scatterplots, pie graphs, heatmaps, multipanel displays, and other data displays like windbarbs and Secchi depth graphs.
+Produce many types of bargraphs, lineplots, curves, bands, scatterplots, pie graphs, heatmaps, boxplots, histograms, multipanel displays, and other data displays like windbarbs and Secchi depth graphs.
 Plot from your numeric, categorical, or date/time data.

 SVGdatashapes produces attractive results for many typical straightforward graphing / data display needs, as can be seen